brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ![](./curly-1.png)

-^ With scanning, and cognitive load in mind; can anybody tell me what could be wrong with this piece of code?
+^ With scanning, and cognitive load in mind; you can probably already tell could be wrong with this piece of code.

 ---